Brennan Presley: Professional career

 Presley signed with the Los Angeles Rams as an undrafted free agent on April 28, 2025.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+On January 27, 2026, Presley signed a reserve/futures contract with Los Angeles.

+On August 30, 2026, Presley was waived by the Rams as part of final roster cuts and re-signed to the practice squad.